The Visual Freedom You Deserve

 UV: ultraviolet.

-* There is a limit flexibility if future procedures involve the cornea.
+*There is limited flexibility if future procedures involve the cornea.

 About the Procedure >